+ADI

 ADI Authorised Deposit-taking Institution.

-Additional Tier 1 Capital A capital measure defined by APRA comprising high quality components of capital that satisfy the following essential characteristics: provide a permanent and unrestricted commitment of funds; are freely available to absorb losses; rank behind the claims of depositors and other more senior creditors in the event of winding up of the issuer; and provide for fully discretionary capital distributions.
+Additional Tier 1 Capital A capital measure defined by APRA comprising high quality components of capital that satisfy the following essential characteristics:

+provide a permanent and unrestricted commitment of funds; are freely available to absorb losses;

+- rank behind the claims of depositors and other more senior creditors in the event of winding up

+of the issuer; and provide for fully discretionary capital distributions.

 Additional Tier 1 deductions An amount deducted in determining Additional Tier 1 Capital, as defined in Prudential Standard APS 111 Capital Adequacy: Measurement of Capital.

 ALA Alternative Liquid Assets

 AMA Advanced Measurement Approach (for determining operational risk).

 APRA Australian Prudential Regulation Authority.

 ADI Prudential Standards (APS) APRA's ADI Prudential Standards.
 For more information refer to APRA website.

 Associates Associates are entities over which Macquarie has significant influence, but not control.
 Investments in associates may be further classified as Held for Sale ('HFS') associates.
 HFS associates are those that have a high probability of being sold within 12 months to external parties.
 Associates that are not held for sale are carried at cost and equity-accounted.
 Macquarie's share of the investment's post-acquisition profits and losses is recognised in the income statement and its share of post-acquisition movements in reserves is recognised within equity.

 ASF Available Stable Funding

 AVC multiplier Asset Value Correlation multiplier.
 A loading introduced as part of Basel III which is added to the correlation factor when calculating the RWA on exposures to certain financial institutions.

 Bank Group MBL and its subsidiaries.

 Basel III IRB Formula A formula to calculate RWA, as defined in Prudential Standard APS 113- Capital Adequacy: Internal Ratings-based Approach to Credit risk.

 BAC Board Audit Committee.

 BCN On 8 October 2014, MBL issued 4.3 million Macquarie Bank Capital Notes (BCN) at face value of \$A100 each.
 BCN are subordinated, unsecured notes that pay discretionary, non-cumulative, semi-annual floating rate cash distributions and may be redeemed at face value on 24 March 2020, 24 September 2020 or 24 March 2021 (subject to certain conditions being satisfied) or earlier in specified circumstances.
 BCN can be converted into a variable number of MGL ordinary shares (subject to certain conditions being satisfied) on these redemption dates; mandatorily exchanged on 24 March 2023; exchanged earlier upon an acquisition event (with the acquirer gaining control of MGL or MBL); where MBL's common equity Tier 1 capital ratio falls below 5.125%, or where APRA determines MBL would be non-viable without an exchange or a public sector injection of capital (or equivalent support).

-BFS Banking and Financial Services Group
+BCN were fully redeemed by MBL at 24 March 2020.

+BFS

-The Board, Macquarie Bank Board The Board of Voting Directors of Macquarie Bank Limited
+The Board, Macquarie Bank Board Banking and Financial Services Group The Board of Voting Directors of Macquarie Bank Limited

 BRC Board Remuneration Committee

-BRiC Board Risk Committee
+BRIC BRIC Board Risk Committee

-CA Credit Assurance
+CA CA Credit Assurance

 CAF Corporate and Asset Finance Group

 CAGR Compound Annual Growth Rate

 CEO Managing Director and Chief Executive Officer

 CET1 Common Equity Tier 1 capital

+Sommer Equity (10) 1 Suprice

 CGM Commodities and Global Markets Group

-•

-Appendix 4 Glossary of Terms continued
+Appendix 5 Glossary of Terms continued